-The scope of our performance audit covered the period of July 1, 2014 through June 30, 2016.
+The scope of our performance audit covered the period of July 1, 2016 through June 30, 2017.
 The population of expenditures tested included all object and project codes associated with the Bond projects.
 The propriety of expenditures for capital projects and maintenance projects funded through other State or local funding sources, other than proceeds of the bonds, were not included within the scope of the audit.
+Expenditures incurred subsequent to June 30, 2017, were not reviewed or included within the scope of our audit or in this report.